edgio-docs/edgio-docs/src/pages/guides/security/access_rules.md

         </Callout>

+    3. In the **Response Header Name** option, set the name of the response header that will be included with blocked requests.
+        This name may only consist of alphanumeric characters and dashes.

+    4. In the **Single File Upload Limit** option, define the maximum file size, in bytes, for a `POST` request.

-    3. From the **Allowed Request Content Types** option, verify that the list only contains the [media types](#media-types--aka-content-types-) that should be allowed.
-If the desired media type is not listed, then type it on a separate line.
+    5. From the **Allowed Request Content Types** option, verify that the list only contains the [media types](#media-types--aka-content-types-) that should be allowed.

+        Add a media type by typing it and then pressing `ENTER`.
+Remove a media type by clicking the `x` icon that appears directly to the right of it.

         <Callout type="info">